Drive up and down the Pacific Coastal Highway!!

 The Lab Anti-Mall is a spot especially for the alternative crowd or whomever yawns over the standard strip mall of suburbia.

-By no means is this just a place to shop- rather one to see and experience the stopping grounds of youth culture- from teeny boppers- to young adults, I 'd say to 40 years old or so.
-Many grown-ups older than 40 usually feel "out of touch" here!
+The urban chic staple Urban Outfitters is the main stop here for shopping.
+But by no means is this just a place to shop for long (just less than a dozen of other clothing/jewelry/accessoriesmisc boutiques here)- rather one to see and experience the stopping grounds of particular O.C. youth culture- from teeny boppers- to young hipster and hipster-ish adults, I 'd say up to 40 years old or so.
+Many grown-ups older than 40 usually feel "out of touch" here- and i suggest you stick to going to South Coast Plaza.

 The annual O.C.
 Fair is the biggest multi-day event in good ol' Orange county, California- and it happens each year in Costa Mesa.
 Many from sister county L.A head down south to live it up in the O.C. for summer concerts, little roller coasters, prize booths, petting zoo, face painting and very sugar-filled or fatty food!
 Hurray!